onfido/onfido-android-sdk/README.md

 The final screen displays a completion message to the user and signals the end of the flow.
 This is an optional screen.

-#### Enabling NFC extraction
+#### NFC capture

-Some passports and ID cards contain a chip which can be accessed using NFC.
-The SDK provides a set of screens to extract the information contained in the chip to verify the original document is present.
+Recent passports, national identity cards and residence permits contain a chip that can be accessed using Near Field Communication (NFC).
+The Onfido SDKs provide a set of screens and functionalities to extract this information, verify its authenticity and provide the results as part of a Document report.
+With version [18.1.0] of the Onfido Android SDK, NFC is enabled by default and offered to customer when both the document and the device support NFC.

+For more information on how to configure NFC and the list of supported documents, please refer to the [NFC for Document Report](https://developers.onfido.com/guide/document-report-nfc) guide.

 ##### Prerequisites